 Qdos Consulting – Leading independent tax experts.
 Service includes a detailed and comprehensive contract review, examining each clause and highlighting how to make the contract more ‘ir35 friendly’.
 Reviews typically completed within 3-5 days.

-Bauer & Cottrell and egos also provide contract review services.
+Egos also provide contract review services.